Lemmings Revolution

-Lemmings Revolution is a puzzle video game released in 2000.
-Like previous games in the Lemmings series, the object of the game is to guide the lemmings characters to an exit by giving them specific skills.
+Lemmings Revolution is a 2000 puzzle video game developed by Psygnosis Leeds and published by Take-Two Interactive.
+Like previous games in the Lemmings series, the object of the game is to guide the lemmings to an exit by giving them specific skills.
 Each level is situated on a rotating cylinder (the "revolution" of the title), so while the game is displayed in 3D, it plays much more like the 2D games.